Sara-DaCanal/bookkeeper/site/community/licensing.md

 This script will fail the check even if only the version of the dependency has changed.
 This is intentional.
 The licensing requirements of a dependency can change between versions, so if a dependency version changes, we should check that the entries for that dependency are correct in our LICENSE and NOTICE files.

-## Apache Software License, Version 2 binary dependencies
+## Apache Software License, CSVFile.Version 2 binary dependencies

-1. Add the jar under "The following bundled 3rd party jars are distributed under the Apache Software License, Version 2."
+1. Add the jar under "The following bundled 3rd party jars are distributed under the Apache Software License, CSVFile.Version 2."
 2. Add a link to the source code of this dependency if available.
 This will help anyone updating the license in the future.
 3. Check the LICENSE file of the dependency.
-  - If it only contains the Apache Software License, Version 2, nothing needs to be copied into our LICENSE file.
+  - If it only contains the Apache Software License, CSVFile.Version 2, nothing needs to be copied into our LICENSE file.
   - If there is something other than the ASLv2, then you must figure out if it refers to code that is actually shipped in the jar.
 If it is shipped in the jar, then check the license of that code and apply the rules to it as you would if it was a first order dependency.
 4. Check the NOTICE file of the dependency, if there is one.
   - Copy any copyright notices to our NOTICE, unless they are for Apache Software Foundation (already covered by our own copyright notice), or they are refer to code covered by a BSD/MIT style license (some projects mistakenly put these in the NOTICE file, but these should be noted in the _LICENSE_ file).